cda-tum/mqt-predictor/docs/FigureOfMerit.rst

 devices it may be estimated from comparable devices, previous records, or insider knowledge.

 So far, two figures of merit are implemented for all devices: ``expected_fidelity`` and ``critical_depth``.
-On top of that, the ``estimated_success_probability`` is available for device where the necessary calibration data is available.
+On top of that, the ``estimated_success_probability`` is available for devices where the necessary calibration data is available.

 Expected Fidelity
 -----------------